-Saltwater before the storm keeps roads clear - and it's greener and costs less Pioneer Press schedule, estimated cost, and funding source of Public Works projects is shown in the 2018-2022 Transportation Improvement Plan.
+Saltwater before the storm keeps roads clear - and it's greener and costs less Pioneer Press

+The capital improvement program detailing the schedule, estimated cost, and funding source of Public Works projects is shown in the 2018-2022 Transportation Improvement Plan.
 This plan is revised yearly to include most pertinent projects.